ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ### Common attributes for network elements and components

-To be consistent with the component definition, some of the attributes defined in {{!RFC8348}} for components are reused for network elements, such as:
+To be consistent with the component definition, the following attributes defined in {{!RFC8348}} for components are reused for network elements:

 mfg-name:
 : The name of the manufacturer of the entity (component or network element).